florianherrengt/blog/content/posts/first-simple-blog-post.md

 Simple words used in a simple blog are more powerful and impactful.
 Be direct and to the point.
 Just get across the message or idea.

 This is what I want.
-A simple blog, with simple themes, written with simple words.
+A simple blog with a simple theme and simple words.